Top 10 Tech Influencers in UK

 Why hire influencers?
 Why include influencer marketing to your marketing plan?
 And why you should run influencer marketing campaigns for your business.
 Here are some top benefits of working with influencers:

-- Grow your brand awareness in an non-pushy way.
+- Grow your brand awareness in a non-pushy way.
 The endorsement of top influencers gives credit to your new brands or products.
 People will get familiar with your brands/products scrolling their social media feeds.
-All the exposure of your products have impacts to the purchase decision-making by customers.
+All the exposure of your products has an impact on the purchase decision-making by customers.

-- A great recourse for your content marketing strategy.
+- A great resource for your content marketing strategy.
 Influencers create great content will help boost your SEO.

-- The value of micro influencers have been under-estimated.
-Micro influencers are especially suitable for location-based marketing campaigns, and products in a niche topic/industry.
+- The value of micro-influencers has been under-estimated.
+Micro-influencers are especially suitable for location-based marketing campaigns, and products in a niche topic/industry.

 Let’s start with this top chart of UK influencers in the tech world, to find the right influencers for your brands or clients.

-Mrwhosetheboss is a British YouTube channel created in April, 2011.
-It is owned by Arun Miani- a tech guru and social media personality who gained popularity for his tech reviews, personal testimonials and advice on different brands of cameras, smart phones, gaming consoles and many other gadgets.
+Mrwhosetheboss is a British YouTube channel created in April 2011.
+It is owned by Arun Maini – a tech guru and social media personality who gained popularity for his tech reviews, personal testimonials, and advice on different brands of cameras, smartphones, gaming consoles, and many other gadgets.
 He has also been featured on popular companies like The Daily Telegraph, Huffington Post and Business Insider.

-Arun’s channel now has around 2.65 million subscribers as of September, 2019 with 1211 uploads that have a collective view count exceeding 440.9 million and rising.
-Arun now has an estimated net worth around $1.5 million.
+Arun’s channel now has around 2.65 million subscribers as of September 2019 with 1211 uploads that have a collective view count exceeding 440.9 million and rising.
+Arun now has an estimated net worth of around $1.5 million.

-Daniel’s YouTube channel have a very high video and content quality.
+Daniel’s YouTube channel has a very high video and content quality.